oasis-tcs/openeox/eox-core-v-1-0/prose/edit/src/design-considerations-01-construction-principles.md

 \[JSc2020]
 :    Schema validation and structure definition

-OpenEoX information items SHOULD only contain members where the value is a life cycle date.
+OpenEoX information items SHOULD only contain members where the value is an OpenEoX life cycle date.
 The use of placeholders or `null` values is discouraged and any compliant OpenEoX implementation SHOULD ignore such members.

 > In combination, these to preceding requirements maximize clarity and simplify automation.
 <!-- TODO(sthagen): Where and when did we decide on date references, like v25 will be end-of-support when v27 is GA? -->

-OpenEoX information items SHOULD not contain additional properties in themselves or as part of referenced schema instances.
+OpenEoX information items SHOULD NOT contain additional properties in themselves or as part of referenced schema instances.